General Syntax

 })

-When errors occur during the execution of APIs in all interfaces, they will return uniformly defined general error codes or special error codes defined by the APIs themselves.
-The descriptions of the general error codes are as follows:
+When errors occur during the execution of APIs from all interfaces, they will return universally defined error codes or special error codes defined by the APIs themselves.
+The descriptions of the universal error codes are as follows: